Savile Row tailoring: Kilgour, French & Stanbury

 Founded in 1882 as T & F French in Piccadilly, in 1923 French merged with existing Savile Row tailor A.H.
 Kilgour to form Kilgour & French.
 In 1925, Fred and Louis Stanbury joined the firm, and in 1937 the business changed its name to Kilgour, French and Stanbury.
+Tommy Nutter began his apprenticeship at Kilgour, French & Stanbury in the early 1960s, left in 1969 to co-found Nutters of Savile Row with Edward Sexton, and returned briefly to Kilgour after leaving Nutters in 1976 to open his own shop at 19 Savile Row around 1983.
 In 2003, the business became Kilgour.
+Kilgour, French & Stanbury were renowned on Savile Row for a distinctive, military-inspired silhouette; their jackets typically featured heavily canvassed, built-up shoulders and a broad, upright chest, giving a commanding, masculine presence reminiscent of military uniforms.
+The waist was nipped in to create a V-shaped torso, and jackets were cut slightly longer than modern styles, with structured skirts that balanced the upper body.
+They are also famous for making Fred Astaire's tailcoat for Top Hat.
 In 2013, Fung Group acquired Kilgour from JMH Lifestyle and Carlo Brandelli was appointed Creative Director (he was CD between 2003 and 2009).
 He stated: "The first time I was here [at Kilgour], I contemporised.
 But this time I'm experimenting with what bespoke can be.
 Because a suit is still a form of armour, it tells everyone where you are in the hierarchy."
-Unfortunately, the re-branding exercise overseen by Brandelli has not been commercially successful, and the company went into administration on 27 February 2020.
-Their property on Savile Row is vacant and Kilgour now appears to be an internet-only business offering ready-to-wear clothes.
+The company went into administration on 27 February 2020.
+Their property on Savile Row was vacated and Kilgour is now an internet-only business offering ready-to-wear clothes.